pkardas/notes/books/code-complete.md

 - overloaded primitive data type
 - class doesn't do much - sometimes the result of refactoring is that an old class doesn't have much to do
 - trap data - one routine just passes data to another
-- one class hows too much about the other
+- one class knows too much about the other
 - poor names
 - public data members - in general bad idea
-- subclass uses only a small percentage of its' parent routines
+- subclass uses only a small percentage of its parent routines
 - comments should not be used to explain bad code - "don't comment bad code, rewrite it"
 - usage of setup code before routine call
 - code that "seems like it might be needed one day" - programmers are rather bad at guessing what functionality might be